HBFCrew/default_content_deploy/README.md

 Deprecated: For successful syncing content between sites, you need to have identical UUIDs for Admin user and Anonymous user. @see drush dcd-sync command.

+@todo Use config-set Site UUID

 Install
 -------
 Type `composer require jakubhnilicka/default-content-deploy` in your project root
+@todo Replace with new repository URL.

 Configuration
 -------------